ni/nimi-python/docs/nidigital/class.rst

 ------------------

     .. py:attribute:: ppmu_current_level

+        Specifies the current level, in amps, that the PPMU forces to the DUT.
+This property is applicable only when you set the :py:attr:`nidigital.Session.ppmu_output_function` property to DC Current.
+Specify valid values for the current level using the :py:meth:`nidigital.Session.PPMU_ConfigureCurrentLevelRange` method.

+        .. note:: One or more of the referenced methods are not in the Python API for this driver.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.